 As an actor he has been happy to work many times with Maria Irene Fornes, both in America and in Italy, and several times with writer-director John Steppling.
 On film, he's been pleased to work with Alan Rudolph, Jane Anderson, and most recently Julie Hebert.

 As a director, his experience is eclectic, often working in new opera with Overtone Industries, directing "Happy Hour Becomes Electra", "It's a Pretty Good Life," and "String of Pearls" in concert at Carnegie Hall.
-Most recently, he directed the magic extravaganza, "Steve Wyrick - Magic to the Extreme" for the Sahara Casino in Las Vegas.
+In 2000 he directed the magic extravaganza, "Steve Wyrick - Magic to the Extreme" for the Sahara Casino in Las Vegas.

 Since 2006 he has been writing shows for the Toyota Symphonies Concerts and for Youth and the Summer Sounds World Music Festival at the Hollywood Bowl.